maarten-pennings/ENS210/README.md

 The ENS210 is made by [ams](http://www.ams.com).
  - Find the datasheet of the ENS210 on the
    [product page](https://ams.com/ens210).
- - On the same page, find the application notes and software.
+ - On the same page, find the application notes and software (including a driver).

 ## Prerequisites
 It is assumed that